dataviaduct/articles/part1-intro.md

 Let's start with the environment.
 Obviously if we want to launch something in a reasonable time nowadays, we have to use a cloud provider.
 And here goes the first question: which one?
 We have big three players, and dozens of smaller ones, which offers pretty much similar, at least on the paper, functionality and pricing.

 If we managed to choose the cloud somehow, we have to choose how we're going to deploy the solution.
-Should we rely on plain virtual machines and deploy all services there or use cloud managed services?
-And if we choose later option, that exactly services we're going to use?
+Should we rely on plain **virtual machines** and deploy all services there or use **cloud managed services**?

+## VM-based setup

+Very tempting to start such a project using virtual machines.
+The common fallacy here is the following - it's a familiar approach, which means easy, quick and flexible implementation.
+In addition to that, we can be cloud-agnostic as VM is still a VM regardless of the provider.

+Let's try to put away the veil of prejudice, at operate with facts.
+Here is the list of big pieces, **apart from the business logic**, we would have to implement on our own, which are pretty much hidden from us in cloud-managed services:

+* Automation of every service deployment and their core configuration;
+* Updates management;
+* Security patch management;
+* At least basic monitoring;
+* Some backup mechanisms;
+* Support and incident resolution;

+Given the above, the only way when it makes sense to go with a DIY approach is when you are obliged to deploy the solution on-prem.
+In all other cases, clouds are the way to go.

+## Cloud managed services

+If we choose later option, so called serverless approach, what exactly we're going to use?
 AWS for example doubled their services in 2019 and a lot of them have similar or even identical functionality.
 Just not to be unfounded, let's take AWS orchestration tools for the ETL jobs as an example:

 * AWS Step Functions
 * AWS Glue Workflow